sud0n1m/iamnotaprogrammer.com/_posts/2013-08-26-jekyll-static-sites-2013.md

 I'm tremendously impressed by this gem.
 It's efficient, checks remote against local for files to delete.
 However, I'd love to see things get a little faster on pre-processing.

-Overall deploying a jekyll site to S3 and cloudfront is pretty painless these days.
+Overall deploying a Jekyll site to S3 and cloudfront is pretty painless these days.

 ## Dynamic stuff on your site